Shinshu Matsumoto Tridents

-VC Nagano Tridents (VC長野トライデンツ) is a Japanese men's volleyball team based in Nagano prefecture.
-Currently it competes in the V.League Division 1, the highest volleyball league in Japan.
+Shinshu Matsumoto Tridents (信州松本トライデンツ), formerly the VC Nagano Tridents (VC長野トライデンツ) is a Japanese men's volleyball team based in Nagano prefecture.
+Currently it competes in the SV.League, the highest volleyball league in Japan.

 History

 VC Nagano Tridents was founded in April, 2008, the original name is VC Nagano Growth.
 They changed team's name into VC Nagano Trident in April 2010.
 In 2015, they participated in V Challenge League II.
 A year later, they won the title of V Challenge League II and promoted to V Challenge League I.

 In 2018, they were eligible to compete in V. League Division 1 due to V.League expansion.

 In 2022, VC Nagano Trident as the first team in V.League to launch "Token" programme in order to support their team's activities.

-In July 2023, it's announced that Melco Group will acquire the whole club as the club is facing bankruptcy in August.There will be no changes in the employment and business continuity of the employees belonging to VC Nagano Tridents and the continuation of the competitions belonging to VC Nagano Tridents.The new company will rebuild the management to enter the S-V League under the new system.
+In July 2023, it's announced that Melco Group will acquire the whole club as the club is facing bankruptcy in August.There will be no changes in the employment and business continuity of the employees belonging to VC Nagano Tridents and the continuation of the competitions belonging to VC Nagano Tridents.The new company will rebuild the management to enter the SV League under the new system.

+As of July 01, 2026, the team would rebranding as Shinsu Matsumoto Tridents.